J-R-Stevenson/Treasury-Review-2025/README.md

 Here are the relevant workbooks for each section of the post:

-Headline Figures on the National Debt -FederalSurplusDeficitGDP.xlsx
+Headline Figures on the National Debt \
--InterestOutlays.xlsx
--InterestToGDP.xlsx
--totaldebtoutstanding.xlsx
+- FederalSurplusDeficitGDP.xlsx
+- InterestOutlays.xlsx
+- InterestToGDP.xlsx
+- totaldebtoutstanding.xlsx